What happened to Paige’s family, ex Husband, Desmond Guinness, Marvin M. Mitchelson. Updated 1/28/2025

 It appears that Connie has reunited with her half siblings.

-Richard Sample told me that Paige drove him to meet her sister one time only. and that he “did not get any impression” they were close.
+Richard Sample told me that Paige drove him to meet her sister one time only.
+He said he “didn’t get any impression” they were close.

 Paige did not disclose her personal history or childhood, to anyone I’ve talked with who knew her.

-Paige’s ex-husband Mark Frederick Segal married a woman named Denise in 1974 and a few years later they had a son: Ivan Mark Segal
+Paige’s ex-husband Mark Frederick Segal married a woman named Denise in 1974.
+A few years later they had a son: Ivan Mark Segal

 1985/86 Mark F. Segal stayed in the car business: